ldsands/UsefulCodeSnippets/programming_languages/python/python_modules.md

     - "extracting information from PDF documents.
 It focuses on getting and analyzing text data."

 - [Altair](https://altair-viz.github.io/index.html)
-    - this module is very good graphing data taken from pandas.
+    - This module is very good graphing data taken from pandas.
 I choose this over other options such as matplotlib or seaborne because of the vega and vega-lite backend which also have plugins/packages in both Julia and R. You can also edit them manually in a browser if needed.
     - Be aware that to save the charts as png or svg files you'll need to install node.js and npm the instructions for installing this on Ubuntu/WSL/Debian are below:

     ```zsh